Monica1310/Sephora-website-clone/README.md

  ## Sephora Website Clone

-This is a clone of e-commerce website **Sephora**, an cosmetic website, where user can buy products provided with online payment services.
+This is a clone of e-commerce website **Sephora**,a cosmetic website, where user can buy products provided with online payment services.

 ### Description